Product Review: Philly Gourmet Burgers

 Nutritional information and where to buy

-I have been purchasing my Philly Gourmet 100% beef burger patties at Food Lion.
-In my area, the Philly Gourmet burgers can also be bought at Harris Teeter, Lowes or Walmart Neighborhood Market .
+I purchase my Philly Gourmet products at Food Lion.
+In my area, these burgers can also be purchased at Harris Teeter, Lowes or Walmart Neighborhood Market.

 Philly Gourmet beef burgers are very good.
-If you decide to purchase them, may you enjoy!
+If you decide to purchase them, I hope you enjoy!

 How do you prefer a burger in preparation?